techindicium/code-challenge/README.md

 ### Requirements

-- You **must** use the tools described above to complete the challenge.
+- You **must** use a combination of the tools described above to complete the challenge.
-- All tasks should be idempotent, you should be able to run the pipeline everyday and, in this case where the data is static, the output shold be the same.
+- All tasks should be idempotent, you should be able to run the pipeline every day and, in this case, where the data is static, the output should be the same.
-- Step 2 depends on both tasks of step 1, so you should not be able to run step 2 for a day if the tasks from step 1 did not succeed.
+- Step 2 depends on both Step 1 tasks, therefore Step 2 should not run in case *any of Step 1 do not succeed*.
 - You should extract all the tables from the source database, it does not matter that you will not use most of them for the final step.
-- You should be able to tell where the pipeline failed clearly, so you know from which step you should rerun the pipeline.
+- You should be able to tell exactly where the pipeline failed, so you know from where to rerun the pipeline.
 - You have to provide clear instructions on how to run the whole pipeline.
 The easier the better.
-- You must provide evidence that the process has been completed successfully, i.e. you must provide a csv or json with the result of the query described above.
+- You must provide evidence that the process has been completed successfully, i.e. you must provide a CSV or JSON with the result of the query described above.
-- You should assume that it will run for different days, everyday.
+- You should assume that the pipeline will run for different days, every day.
 - Your pipeline should be prepared to run for past days, meaning you should be able to pass an argument to the pipeline with a day from the past, and it should reprocess the data for that day.
-Since the data for this challenge is static, the only difference for each day of execution will be the output paths.
+Since the data for this challenge is static, the only difference for each day of execution will be local file system paths.

 ### Things that Matters

 - Clean and organized code.
 - Good decisions at which step (which database, which file format..) and good arguments to back those decisions up.
-- The aim of the challenge is not only to assess technical knowledge in the area, but also the ability to search for information and use it to solve problems with tools that are not necessarily known to the candidate.
+- The aim of the challenge is not only to assess technical knowledge in the field but also the ability to search for information and use it to solve problems with tools that are not necessarily known to the candidate.
-- Point and click tools are not allowed.
+- Point-and-click tools are not allowed.

 Thank you for participating!